Become a Master Gardener Volunteer with The University of Arizona Maricopa County Cooperative Extension

 - Landscape Design

-The session fee, which includes the publication notebook, training manual, books, insignia polo shirt and all handouts, is $275.00.
+The session fee, which includes electronic resources, Master Gardener Press books, insignia polo shirt and badge, is $275.00.

 Education For You